IssamLaradji/PrettyPlots/README.md

 This contains code for plotting nice-looking figures for experiments and papers.

+You can install this library by executing the following command in Terminal:

+`pip install --upgrade git+https://github.com/IssamLaradji/PrettyPlots.git`

 Run `example.py` to generate a pretty plot like the one below:

 ```python